|Nutrition Facts (per serving)|

-Food Science Tip: My aunt makes the chocolate cake mixture first, before she mixes the cheesecake filling.
+Food Science Tip: Make the chocolate cake mixture first, before mixing the cheesecake filling.
 It's an unusual approach that results in a higher yield, and a lighter chocolate cake portion, than you'll find in similar recipes.
 That's because as soon as the baking soda, water, and vinegar mix, the chocolate cake batter begins to rise.
 Keep in mind that it's a good idea to work quickly once you've mixed the chocolate batter, so that the baking soda doesn't lose its leavening power.
 Follow the French principle of mise en place and set out all of your measured ingredients before you begin making the recipe.
 You'll be able to work efficiently, and get the cupcakes in the oven long before the baking powder loses its mojo.

 - For the Chocolate Cake Mixture: